abidh/llvm-project/flang/docs/DebugGeneration.md

 ## Full Debug Generation
 TODO.
 ### Variables

+Local Variables

+  %3 = fir.alloca i32
+  %4:2 = hlfir.declare %3 {uniq_name = "_QFEi"}

+  #di_local_variable = #llvm.di_local_variable<name = "i", line = 20, type = #di_basic_type>

+  %1 = llvm.alloca %0 x i64
+  llvm.intr.dbg.declare #di_local_variable = %1

+We need to create DILocalVariableAttr which will have all the information about the variable like its type and source location.
+This happens in AddDebugFoundationPass by processing the DeclareOp.
+Next we need to connect this metadata to a value.
+This can only happen at the time when we convert to llvm-ir dialect as mlir::LLVM::DbgDeclareOp requires llvm.ptr type.
+It mean that we need to carry the DILocalVariableAttr somehow till we can use it.

+  auto localVarAttr = mlir::LLVM::DILocalVariableAttr::get(...);
+  declOp.getMemref().getDefiningOp()->setAttr("debug", localVarAttr);

 Array variables inside function can point to a global variable outside.
 Those globals will be ignored while iterating globalOps.
 ### Arrays